alumxi22/website/content/giving/alumxi.md

 Note that AlumXi is a 501(c)7 not-for-profit and contributions are **not** tax-deductible.
 If that is a significant concern, you can [donate to certain MIT funds](#giving-to-mit) instead.

+## Dues

+Annual dues for the Alumni Association of Xi Chapter of Tau Epsilon Phi Inc are \$22.22 for 2021 onwards.
+They can be paid using any of the options below.

-## How to Donate to the Capital Campaign
+## How to Donate to alumxi

 We are running our first 22nd annual [capital campaign](../capital).
-You can donate using the button below, or see [here](../capital/#faq) for other methods.
+You can donate using the form below, or read on for other methods.

-{{<donate>}}
+{{<donate-form>}}

-## How to Make a One-Time General Donation
+## Other ways to donate

+The form above is the easiest way to donate and it has low fees, but there are other options.

+### PayPal

-If you prefer to make a general donation instead of contributing to the capital campaign, You can do so via [PayPal](https://www.paypal.com/) using the “Donate” button below.
+You can donate via Paypal using the "Donate" button below.
+This can be a one-time or monthly donation.
 You get to pick the amount of your donation.
 May we suggest $22.22 or $222.22?

 {{< rawhtml >}}